13pixlar/sticky-list/readme.txt

 4. Front end list

 == Changelog ==

+= 1.2.10 =
+* Added support for multiple lists in one page

 = 1.2.9 =
 * Add css-classes to view, edit, delete, update and post links